18F/bug-bounty/project-instructions.md

 ### How we'll prioritize among potential participants

 If we get more than five interested programs, we'll select for more mature programs.
-HOur partner, HackerOne, has [a maturity model for vulnerability coordination](https://www.hackerone.com/blog/vulnerability-coordination-maturity-model) that we'll use to define "mature" for these purposes.
+Our partner, HackerOne, has [a maturity model for vulnerability coordination](https://www.hackerone.com/blog/vulnerability-coordination-maturity-model) that we'll use to define "mature" for these purposes.
 It may be worth reviewing this model and thinking about where you fit in.